barry-waldbaum-rl/reat-vm-setup/README.md

 dig @ns.rlabs.org south.rlabs.org
 ```

-26. Create a snapshot from the VM called 'rat-with-dns'.
+25. Create a snapshot from the VM called 'rat-with-dns'.

-27. Create an image from the snapshot called 'rat-with-dns'.
+26. Create an image from the snapshot called 'rat-with-dns'.

-28. Create a test instance from the image as follows:
+27. Create a test or student instance from the image as follows:

 Requirement  | Specification
 ------------ | -------------